MicrosoftDocs/customer-insights/ci-docs/export-azure-blob-storage.md

 ## Known limitations

 - For Azure Blob Storage, choose between [Standard performance and Premium performance tier](/azure/storage/blobs/storage-blob-performance-tiers).
 If you choose the Premium performance tier, select the [premium block blobs as account type](/azure/storage/common/storage-account-overview#types-of-storage-accounts).
+- Enabling public access after setting up a private link public access to your own storage won't work until the private link setup is removed.
+Private link is only supported if public access on the customer storage is disabled.

 ## Set up connection to Blob Storage